 The most tender cuts of pork are from the rib and loin.
 Most desirable cuts of meat come from higher up on the animal.
 By contrast, the shank and shoulder muscles give us the toughest cuts with the proper cooking, those tougher cuts can be luscious and tender.

-Pork Belly (also called the Pork Side) is where we get pancetta and bacon.
+Also called the Pork Side is where we get pancetta and bacon.